DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Lichenoid drug eruption refers to a lichen planus-like rash caused by medications.
 Asymptomatic or itchy; pink, brown or purple; flat, slightly scaly patches most often arise on the trunk.
 The oral mucosa (oral lichenoid reaction) and other sites are also sometimes affected.
 Many drugs can rarely cause lichenoid eruptions.
 The most common are:

-Quinine and thiazide diuretics cause photosensitive lichenoid drug eruption.
+Quinine and thiazide diuretics cause a photosensitive lichenoid drug eruption.

-Rarely, longstanding erosive lichen planus can result in squamous cell carcinoma (squamous cell carcinoma) of the mouth (oral cancer), vulva (vulval cancer) or penis (penile cancer).
-This should be suspected if there is an enlarging nodule or an ulcer with thickened edges.
-Cancer is more common in smokers, those with a past history of cancer in mucosal sites, and in those who carry oncogenic human papillomavirus.
+Hypertrophic lichen planus may resemble squamous cell carcinoma.
+However, rarely, longstanding erosive lichen planus can result in true squamous cell carcinoma, most often in the mouth (oral cancer) or on the vulva (vulval cancer) or penis (penile cancer).
+This should be suspected if there is an enlarging nodule or an ulcer with thickened edges in these sites.
+Cancer is more common in smokers, those with a history of cancer in mucosal sites, and in those who carry sexually acquired and oncogenic human papillomavirus.

 Cancer from other forms of lichen planus is rare.